-The Edit Box control is used to input or view a numerical value, for example, to input the cycle length.
+The Edit Box control is used to input or view a numerical value.
+A typical use of this control might be the input of the cycle length.

-Figure 5: Edit Box control
+Figure 6: Edit Box control

 When an Edit Box control is available to accept an input a cursor appears.